thomasvincent/nagios-plugins-collection/advanced_website_status_check/README.md

-# Website Status Checker
+# check_status.py

-A Python script that checks the status of a website or server at a specified URL.
-The script exits with a status code of 0 if the response is successful, or 2 if there is an error.
+This script checks the status of a website  or  server at the specified URL.
+It sends an HTTP request to the provided URL  and  checks the response  for  certain strings to determine  if  the website  or  server  is  running  as  expected.  ## Usage`

-## Getting Started

-The script requires Python 3 and the following libraries:

-`httpx`

-To use the script, simply run the command python main.py URL, where URL is the website or server you want to check.

-### **Input Validation**

-The script checks if the user has provided a URL as a command line argument.
-If no argument is provided, the script will display the usage instructions and exit.
-The script also checks if the URL provided starts with "http" or "https", and if not, it will add "http://" to the URL before making the request.

-### **Output Format**

-The script prints the status of the check and the time it was performed in the following format:

-### Website Status Checker
+    python check_status.py <url>

-A Python script that checks the status of a website or server at a specified URL.
-The script exits with a status code of 0 if the response is successful, or 2 if there is an error.
+Replace  `<url>`  with the URL of the website or server you want to check.
+The script exits with status code  0  if  the response is successful or  2  if  there is an  error. ## Requirements - Python  3  -  `httpx`  package  You can install the  `httpx`  package  using  `pip`:``

+    pip install httpx

-## Getting Started
+## Example`

-The script requires Python 3 and the following libraries:

-`httpx`

-To use the script, simply run the command python main.py URL, where URL is the website or server you want to check.

-### Input Validation

-The script checks if the user has provided a URL as a command line argument.
-If no argument is provided, the script will display the usage instructions and exit.
-The script also checks if the URL provided starts with "http" or "https", and if not, it will add "http://" to the URL before making the request.

-### Output Format

-The script prints the status of the check and the time it was performed in the following format:

-`CHECK #1 OK - Right response received at Mon, 25 Jan 2021 14:08:40 +0000, DB=IB_O.K., processors=2, wCR=2021-01-25 14:08:40 | mem_tot=8.0, mem_max=8.0, mem_free=8.0
-`
-or

-`CHECK #1 CRITICAL - Wrong response received at Mon, 25 Jan 2021 14:08:40 +0000 | mem
-`
+    python check_status.py [https://example.com](https://example.com/)

+This  will  send  a  request  to  `https://example.com` and check the response for certain strings to determine if the website or server is running as expected.``

+You can save this content to a file named `README.md` in the same directory as your script.
+This will provide documentation for anyone using or contributing to the project.